German submarine U-156 (1941)

-The German submarine U-156 was a Type IXC U-boat of Nazi Germany's Kriegsmarine built for service during World War II.
+German submarine U-156 was a Type IXC U-boat of Nazi Germany's Kriegsmarine built for service during World War II.
 The keel for this boat was laid on 11 October 1940 at the DeSchiMAG AG Weser yard in Bremen, Germany, as yard number 998.
 She was commissioned on 4 September 1941 under the command of Kapitänleutnant Werner Hartenstein (Knight of the Iron Cross).
 The city of Plauen, Hartenstein's home city, adopted the submarine within the then popular sponsorship programme (Patenschaftsprogramm), organising gifts and holidays for the crew.